Silver standard: Origins

 The use of commodity money can be traced to the cultures of the Bronze Age c.
 3300 BC, with bronze, silver, and gold being the most prominent.
 However, the first commodity to satisfy all the functions of money was silver under the Sumerians of Mesopotamia as early as 3100 BC.
 Shortly after they developed writing, c.
-3300 B,C the Sumerians recorded the use of silver as the standard of value, c.
+3300 BC, the Sumerians recorded the use of silver as the standard of value, c.
 3100 to 2500 BC, along with barley.
 Sometime before 2500 BC, the silver shekel became their standard currency, with tablets recording the price of timber, grains, salaries, slaves, etc. in shekels.

 For millennia, it was also silver, not gold, which was the real basis of the domestic economies: the foundation for most money-of-account systems, for payment of wages and salaries, and most local retail trade.
 In 14th to 15th century England, for instance, most highly paid skilled artisans earned 6d a day (six pence, or 5.4g silver in the mid-15th century), and a whole sheep cost 12d.
 So even the smallest gold coin, the quarter-noble of 20d (with 1.7g fine gold), was of little use for domestic trade.

 Every day, economic activities were therefore conducted with silver as the standard of value and with silver serving as a medium of exchange for local, domestic, and even regional trade.
 Gold functioned as a medium for international trade and high-value transactions, but it generally fluctuated in price versus everyday silver money.
 Gold as the sole standard of value would not occur until after various developments occurring in England starting in the 18th century.